 4Agenzia nazionale per le nuove tecnologie, l'energia e lo sviluppo economico sostenibile (ENEA), Bologna IT

 matteo.zampieri@ec.europa.eu

-We present a Python object-oriented software and code to compute the annual production resilience indicator.
-This indicator can be applied to different anthropic and natural systems, e.g., agricultural production, natural vegetation and water resources.
-We propose an illustrative application of resilience analysis to agricultural production in Europe, expressed in economic terms.
-After estimating the single-country or single-commodity resilience (i.e., in the case of individual time-series), we evaluate the overall resilience of diversified production systems, composed of different crops and/or referred to different countries.
-The robustness/simplicity of the indicator ensure its easy use in many fields, with diverse datasets.
+We present ResiPy, a Python object-oriented software to compute the annual production resilience indicator.
+This indicator can be applied to different anthropic and natural systems, e.g., agricultural production, natural vegetation and water resources to quantify their stabilities and estimate the risk of adverse events compromising the system under evaluation.
+We propose an illustrative application of ResiPy to agricultural production in Europe, expressed in economic terms.
+After estimating the single-country or single-crop resilience, we evaluate the overall resilience of diversified production systems, composed of different crops and different cultivation areas.
+ResiPy also includes a powerful graphical tool to visually estimate the impact of diversity on complex production systems.
+The robustness of the indicator and the simplicity of the code ensure its effective applicability in many fields and with different datasets.

-Keywords: resilience, diversity, agricultural production, commodity production, Python object-oriented software.
+Keywords: annual production resilience indicator, APRI, climate resilience, diversity, agriculture, commodity market, Python.

 Software Metadata